salesforcecli/plugin-orchestrator/messages/appframework.delete.template.md

 - Verify your credentials are valid
 - Run "sf org login web" to reauthenticate
 - Check if your session has expired
-- Ensure you have AppFramework enabled and appropriate permissions
+- Ensure you have Data Cloud and Tableau Next enabled and the AppFrameworkManageApp user permission

 # error.GenericError